 Development proposals to extend the existing surgery at Thaxted will be supported subject to the Conservation Area and the setting of Christopher Cottage not being harmed and satisfactory provision of parking for visitors and staff.
-Applicants are encouraged to fully engage with the community prior to the submission of a planning application via the provision of a development brief.
+The developer will be expected to fully engage with the community prior to the submission of a planning application via the provision of a development brief.